kjkellyphys/PETITE/README.md

     >> pip install .

-PETITE comes with pre-generated showers for graphite and lead #FIXME: energies?

 ## Running PETITE
 TBD
-We first describe how to run PETITE using the pre-generated files.
+We first describe how to run PETITE using the pre-generated VEGAS integrator files.
 It is also possible to generate new files for both SM and dark processes.
-The scripts necessary for this are in the utilities directory and we describe their use below.
+The scripts necessary for this are in the utilities directory and we describe their use below, as well as in utilities/README.md.
 Jupyter notebook examples of how to run PETITE using pre-generated files are given in examples/shower_SM.ipynb and examples/dark_shower.ipynb.

+First one must import the VEGAS integrators and other infrastructure for the physicsal processes in the relevant material.
+This is done using Shower and DarkShower.
+With these loaded one may then generate a full shower by calling generate_(dark_)shower, or investigate individual physical processes using draw_(dark_)sample.
 # Pre-generated VEGAS integrators
 PETITE comes with pre-generated VEGAS integrators (both before and after processing) for standard showers in graphite and lead.
 You can find them in the ./data/